CheXseg: Combining Expert Annotations with DNN-generated Saliency Maps for X-ray Segmentation: Related Work

 In this work, we focus on an approach in which classification models trained with image-level labels are used to create pixel-level pseudo-labels \cite{yao2020saliency, ciga2019learning, ouyang2019weakly}.
 These pseudo-labels can then be utilized to train a segmentation model.
 Our paper is closely related to \citet{viniavskyi2020weakly}, which proposes a deep CNN-based approach that generates pseudo-labels by applying an Inter-pixel Relation Network (IRNet) \cite{ahn2019weakly} to improve Grad-CAM++ \cite{chattopadhay2018grad} generated activation maps.
 This approach is evaluated on the SIIM-ACR Pneumothorax dataset.
 In our work, we generate pseudo-labels with IRNet and extend the approach to the semi-supervised setting for a larger set of pathologies.

-Several other methods also propagate class activation from areas of high-confidence to similar adjacent regions \cite{kolesnikov2016seed, huang2018weakly, ahn2018learning}.
+Several other methods also propagate class activation from areas of high confidence to similar adjacent regions \cite{kolesnikov2016seed, huang2018weakly, ahn2018learning}.
 We choose to build upon \citet{viniavskyi2020weakly} rather than these approaches because it has the best performance on the PASCAL VOC 2012 \cite{everingham2010pascal} validation set (mIoU of 0.646) and was shown to perform well on a medical imaging task.